matthewa313/pyEpilepsy/README.md

 ## Disclaimer

-I am building a device that can predict epileptic episodes well in advance using machine learning.
+I am building a device that can predict epileptic episodes from brain waves using machine learning.
 This python module is being built to aide in live-time feature extraction of brain wave data and has been optimized specifically for my device.
 I have open sourced via GitHub for no reason other than convenience.
 The functions contained within the module are NOT general purpose functions and must be largely adapted for other use.
-Finally, it is worth noting that much of this code is optimizing from functions created through forestboa/pyEEG and scipy/scipy.
+Also, much of this code was developed by taking existing code from forestboa/pyEEG and scipy/scipy and optimizing it for my needs.

 ## Getting Started